objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

 Additionally, Maven also supports `goals` that are not bound to any build phase and can be executed outside the build lifecycle, directly through the command line.

 `Maven` can utilize caching mechanisms through the `takari-lifecycle-plugin` and `maven-build-cache-extension`:
 * The [takari-lifecycle-plugin](http://takari.io/book/40-lifecycle.html) is an alternative to the default Maven lifecycle (building JAR files).
 Its distinct feature lies in the use of a single universal plugin with the equivalent functionality to plugins for the standard lifecycle, but with significantly fewer dependencies.
 This plugin leverages [The Takari Incremental API](https://github.com/takari/io.takari.incrementalbuild), which introduces the concept of `builders`.
-These `builders` are user-provided public non-abstract top-level classes that implement specific build actions.
+These `builders` are user-provided public non-abstract top-level classes that implement specific build actions. `Builders` work as part of the Maven lifecycle.
-They can produce various types of outputs, including generated/output files on the filesystem, build messages, and project model mutations.
-For each `builder` annotated method, a maven mojo, which represents a maven `goal`, is generated.
 When a `builder` is run for a given set of inputs, it produces and saves to the specified directory the same outputs.
 Any changes in the inputs result in the removal of outputs.
+They can produce various types of outputs, including generated/output files on the filesystem, build messages, and project model mutations.
 * The [maven-build-cache-extension](https://maven.apache.org/extensions/maven-build-cache-extension/)
 is utilized for large Maven projects that have a significant number of small `modules`.
 A `module` refers to a subproject within a larger project.